 To fix this issue, go to the Control Panel>Languages and add the required language.

 Ideate SpellCheck will ignore the Revit spellcheck settings and will always do the following:

 Ideate SpellCheck does not yet check the text on a parent view when the dependent view is placed on the Sheet.
 Text that appears as part of a dependent view can therefore only be checked by selecting the parent view.

 Ideate SpellCheck is supported in Revit versions 2017 and newer.
 Due to API limitations in Revit 2016 it does not appear on the Add-ins tab by default, but can be manually enabled.
 Please see here for more info.

 Ideate SpellCheck will be unable to check and correct errors in unsupported data categories, such as material takeoff or analytical data.
 Please see here for more info.

 Views and Sheets that are filtered by the Project Browser are not filtered by Ideate SheetManager.
 Instead, these Views are noted as < No Folder >.

-Rotated viewports may sometimes return unexpected results due to API limitations.
-Viewports that are first rotated, then stretched should work as expected, but viewports that are stretched first, then rotated will generally not work correctly.
-Switching viewport orientation back and forth between project north and true north may exhibit similar behavior.
-We are actively working on ways to mitigate this issue.
+Rotated views may sometimes return unexpected results due to API limitations.
+Views that are first rotated, then stretched should work as expected, but views that are stretched first, then rotated will generally not work correctly.
+Switching view orientation back and forth between project north and true north may exhibit similar behavior. — Fixed in November 2019 release.